 I welcome the opportunity to help independent authors, especially, succeed in a competitive market.
-I review for Discovering Diamonds (historical fiction) and Awesome Indies (all fiction) and by submitting to them, you have the best chance of getting a reviewer who is intrigued by your book description and likely to enjoy your work.
+I review for Discovering Diamonds (historical fiction) and by submitting to them, you have the best chance of getting a reviewer who is intrigued by your book description and likely to enjoy your work.
 I have also reviewed traditionally-published and independently-published works for the Historical Novel Society in the past but now will focus on independent authors for Discovering Diamonds instead.
-I am open to requests for honest volunteer reviews of ARCs (Advance Reader Copies in mobi format) for Goodreads and/or Amazon, work of the type described under Beta Reading above.
+I have limited time for honest volunteer reviews of ARCs (Advance Reader Copies in mobi format) for Goodreads and/or Amazon, work of the type described under Beta Reading above.
 I do not offer a 5-star rating easily, and I will not post a 3-star or lower review if you prefer that I not do so, though I will provide the review to you.
 I do not offer paid reviews.
 Available for one volunteer review per month of a published or pre-publication work, chosen from among the requests received that month.

-I have recently begun offering my editing services through Reedsy, "where authors meet the best publishing professionals."
+I have enjoyed a year of offering my editing services through Reedsy, "where authors meet the best publishing professionals."
 My services on Reedsy include additional charges, but if you want to compare the services of trusted, vetted editors and designers, with Reedsy providing guarantees of your satisfaction, please take a look at my profile here: Cindy Marsch - Editor.
 Note that if you contact me via Reedsy, we must complete our work together via Reedsy.

 See a founder of Reedsy in a BBC World News interview here.